-Windows, external doors and joinery

-Repair Category 1

-Notes No significant defects were noted.
-Some units shall require minor maintenance to moving parts, i.e. handles, hinges, etc. We would point out that we have not tested all windows and doors.
-We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
+Windows, external doors and joinery Repair Category 1 Notes No significant defects were noted.
+Internal joinery shows signs of normal wear and tear.
+Ongoing maintenance will be necessary as appropriate.
+We would point out that we have not tested all windows and doors.